Quantum Algorithm for Online Convex Optimization: Online convex optimization with quantum zeroth-order oracles

 \begin{mythe} Algorithm \ref{QOCO} with parameters $\eta_t=\frac{D}{G\sqrt{t}}, r_t=\frac{1}{\sqrt{tn}}, r^{\prime}_t=\frac{\rho^2 p}{8 \pi \sqrt{tn^9} (n +\rho)}$, can achieve the regret bound $O(DG\sqrt{T})$, with probability greater than $1-T(\rho+p)$, and its query complexity is $O(1)$ in each round. \end{mythe}

-\begin{proof} Inequality (\ref{QSGB1}) is required to hold for all T rounds.
-By the union bound, the probability that Algorithm \ref{QOCO} fails to satisfy Inequality (\ref{QSGB1}) at least one round is less than $T(\rho+p)$, which means the probability that Algorithm \ref{QOCO} succeeds for all $T$ round is greater than $1-T(\rho+p)$.
+\begin{proof} Inequality (\ref{QSGB1}) is required to hold for all T rounds simultaneously.
+Let $B_t$ be the event that Algorithm \ref{QOCO} fails to satisfy Inequality (\ref{QSGB1}) in the $t$-th round.
+First, set the failure rate of each round to be the same, specifically, equal to $p+\rho$.
+Then by Lemma \ref{QSGB}, we have $\Pr(B_1)=\Pr(B_2)=\dots=\Pr(B_T)\leq p+\rho$.
+By the union bound (that is, for any finite or countable event set, the probability that at least one of the events happens is no greater than the sum of the probabilities of the events in the set), we have $\Pr(\cup_{t=1}^T B_t) \leq \sum_{t=1}^{T} \Pr(B_t) \leq T(p+\rho)$.
+Namely, the probability that Algorithm \ref{QOCO} fails to satisfy Inequality (\ref{QSGB1}) at least one round is less than $T(\rho+p)$, which means the probability that Algorithm \ref{QOCO} succeeds for all $T$ round is greater than $1-T(\rho+p)$.
 Let $x^* \in \arg\min_{x\in \mathcal{K}} \sum_{t=1}^{T}f_t(x)$.
 Then by Lemma \ref{QSGB}, for the fixed $y=x^*$, with probability $1-T(\rho+p)$ we have

 By the update rule for $x_{t+1}$ and the Pythagorean theorem, we get

 Hence